buildbot/buildbot/master/docs/developer/cls-protocols.rst

 All the objects that are referenced from the slaves for remote calls have an ``Impl`` and a ``Proxy`` base classes in this module.

 ``Impl`` classes are subclassed by buildbot master, and implement the actual logic for the protocol api.
-``Proxy`` classes are subclassed by the slave/master protocols, and implements the demux and de-serialization of protocol calls.
+``Proxy`` classes are implemented by the slave/master protocols, and implements the demux and de-serialization of protocol calls.

+On slave sides, those proxy objects are replaced by a proxy object having a single method to call master side methodss:

+.. py:class:: SlaveProxyObject()

+    .. py:method:: callRemote(message, *args, **kw)

+        calls the method ``"remote_" + message`` on master side

 .. py:class:: RemoteCommandImpl()